chris-sev/node-express-booklet/booklet.md

 By using a full page and a sidebar layout, we'll be able to see how we can template our views.
 This will benefit us because we don't have to rewrite our view files over and over.
 [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) is the way to go!

+## Prerequisites

+To get started with this booklet, you will need some prerequisite knowledge about JavaScript, Node, and npm packages.
+Nothing too in depth, just some basic syntax for JavaScript and understanding the basics of Node and npm.

+For a good overview of what you'll need to know, check out this [Absolute Beginner's Guide to Node.js](http://blog.modulus.io/absolute-beginners-guide-to-nodejs).

+With that in mind, make sure you have installed [Node.js](http://nodejs.org/) on your machine.
+To double check that you have both Node and npm (it's installed with Node), type the following:

+`node --version` and `npm --version`

+If you see versions, great!
+If you don't, make sure that you have Node and npm added to your `PATH` so that your command line application has access to the **node** and **npm** commands.

-Now that we know what we are building, lets get started with the fun stuff, the actual programming!
+Now that we know what we are building and have all the things we need, lets get started with the fun stuff, the actual programming!

 ## Starting our Application